 How is the Arctic changing and what do we know about how polar bears are responding?
 Dr. Karyn Rode, a Research Wildlife Biologist with the Alaska Science Center of the United States Geological Survey will discuss this matter along with her research.

 Meet the LO ARES (Amateur Radio Emergency Services) team and learn about the many ways they are trained to assist the community in the event of emergency.
 LO ARES augments the LO Fire Department’s communication system when needed.

 Come listen to our youth, as well as influential adults shaping their lives, voice their ”Untold Stories” at Lake Oswego’s first ever conference of great ideas, LO Speaks.

 Well-recognized artists will explain the art they created after reading Good Morning, Midnight.
 Their art will be displayed during February at Lakewood Center for the Arts.

-Jeff Davies, owner of EcoTours of Oregon Day Tours, takes a look at the man the world's largest avalanche buried on “his mountain,” Mt.
+Jeff Davies, owner of EcoTours of Oregon Day Tours, takes a look at the person buried by the world's largest avalanche on “his mountain" Mt.
 St. Helens, when it erupted on May 18, 1980.

 Dr. Stephen Dow Beckham’s illustrated presentation will provide an overview of nearly 170 years of communitarian living in Oregon.
 The state's utopian communities have drawn inspiration from books, charismatic teachers, dietary reforms, economic and political theories, and alternative lifestyles.